Thanksgiving Turkey Recipes Worthy of Center Stage

 Consider the options, turkey lovers.
 You can go for roasted, grilled, smoked, or deep-fried; turkey cooked sous vide, in a Crock Pot, or an Instant Pot.
 You can cook the bird whole, butterflied, or rolled.
 Just the breast?
 Sure.
 Even ground turkey can be festive, given the right recipe.
 Then there are the seasonings, from brines to rubs, glazes, and gravies.
 It’s a big, flavorful turkey world out there.

 So let’s explore some of the best Thanksgiving turkey recipes for your holiday dinner.
-If this is your first time cooking turkey and you need pointers on how long to cook the bird, what to do with the giblets, and what kind of roasting pan and roasting rack you need, our turkey 101 guide is your friend for all those burning (but not burned!) questions.
+If this is your first time cooking turkey and you need pointers on how much turkey per person for Thanksgiving; how long to cook the bird; what to do with the giblets; and what kind of roasting pan, roasting rack, and cutting board you need, our turkey 101 guide is your friend for all those burning (but not burned!) questions.

 And speaking of not burning, you’re going to need a meat thermometer for sure to measure the internal temperature and ensure a juicy roast turkey.
 May I recommend the Yummly®️ Smart Thermometer for perfect results?

 With our wireless thermometer, you simply place the thermometer into the turkey breast before popping it in the oven.
 Using the Yummly app, you'll be able to monitor the temperature of your turkey and get an estimate of how much cook time is left.
-We'll notify you when the turkey is done and even set a rest timer so you'll know when it's time to carve.
+We'll notify you when the turkey is done and even set a timer for the turkey rest so you'll know when it's time to carve.

-Let's get started on finding your perfect Thanksgiving turkey!
+Let's get started on finding your perfect Thanksgiving turkey recipe!